youngwan657/qmk_firmware/keyboards/ginny/readme.md

 Quite possibly the smallest, most feature-filled board you can fit in your pocket.

-With multi-language onboard ASETNIOP and all sorts of fun shenanigans.
+With multi-language onboard ASETNIOP and all sorts of fun shenanigans. da, de, en, en-colemak, en-dvorak, es, fn, fr, hu, it, nl, nw, pl, pt, ro, sv, tr More lanugages more fun, look at dicts.def for the language config :)

 This board is more than a novelty, it's an ergonomic wonder!

 ---